On link diagrams that are minimal with respect to Reidemeister moves I and II: Minimal link diagrams with respect to Reidemeister moves I and II

-When $m_1$ is a move $\mathrm{RI}_-$ and uses the region $C$ as the monogon for this move, the diagram on the right hand side also clearly satisfies condition (\#), since the diagram on the right hand side which is obtained by applying the move $m_1$ is equivalent to the diagram on the left hand side which satisfies condition (\#).
+When $m_1$ is the move $\mathrm{RI}_-$ that uses region $C$ as a monogon, the diagram on the right hand side in Figure \ref{fig:RI+} clearly satisfies condition (\#), since the diagram on the right hand side which is obtained by applying the move $m_1$ is equivalent to the diagram on the left hand side which satisfies condition (\#).

-It is easy to see that the region $B$ cannot be the monogon associated with a move $\mathrm{RI}_-$ or the special bigon associated with a move $\mathrm{RII}_-$.

-Thus, all the cases for a move RI have been checked, so every move RI maintains condition (\#).
+Thus, in all the cases for moves $\mathrm{RI}_{+}$, we have checked that also the diagram on the right hand side in Figure \ref{fig:RI+} satisfies condition (\#), so moves $\mathrm{RI}_{+}$ maintain condition (\#).

-Let us now prove that a move RII maintains condition (\#).
-Let us check all cases for a move RII as we checked all the cases for a move RI above.
-A move $\mathrm{RII}_-$ clearly maintains condition (\#) because of the definition of condition (\#).
+Let us now prove that moves $\mathrm{RII}_{+}$ maintain condition (\#).
+Let us check all the cases for moves RII as we have checked all the cases for moves RI above.
+Moves $\mathrm{RII}_-$ clearly maintains condition (\#) because of the definition of condition (\#).

-So let us now prove that a move $\mathrm{RII}_+$ maintains condition (\#).
-See Figure~\ref{RII+} which depicts a move $\mathrm{RII}_+$ whose regions adjacent to these two crossings inside the local disk on the right hand side are indicated by alphabets, and we assume that the diagram on the left hand side satisfies condition (\#).
+So let us now prove that moves $\mathrm{RII}_+$ maintain condition (\#).
+See Figure~\ref{fig:RII+} which depicts a move $\mathrm{RII}_+$ whose regions adjacent to the two crossings inside the local disk on the right hand side are indicated by alphabets, and we assume that the diagram on the left hand side satisfies condition (\#).

-We consider a process of applying finitely many moves $\mathrm{RI}_-$ and $\mathrm{RII}_-$ to the diagram on the right hand side in Figure~\ref{RII+} until we get a minimal diagram.
-If this process does not eliminate a crossing inside the local disk (the upside ( or downside) crossing is said to be $c_1$ (resp. $c_2$)), then the resulting diagram inside this local disk remains the same after this process, which is a contradiction.
-So this process necessarily eliminates a crossing $c_1$ or $c_2$.
-If crossing(s) eliminated by the first move in this process are outside the local disk, then the same move corresponding to the same position can be applied to the diagram on the left hand side and the resulting diagram still satisfies condition (\#).
-This maintains the relation between the diagrams on the left and on the right hand sides in terms of condition (\#).
-Let us now consider the first move (say $l_1$) in the process that eliminates a crossing $c_1$ or $c_2$.
+We consider a process of applying finitely many moves $\mathrm{RI}_-$ and $\mathrm{RII}_-$ to the diagram on the right hand side in Figure~\ref{fig:RII+} until we get a minimal diagram.
+If this process does not eliminate a crossing inside the local disk (the upper side (or lower side) crossing is said to be $c_1$ (resp. $c_2$)), then the resulting diagram inside this local disk remains the same after this process, which is a contradiction.
+So this process necessarily eliminates crossing $c_1$ or $c_2$.
+If crossing(s) eliminated by the first move in this process are outside the local disk, then the same move corresponding to the same position can be applied to the diagram on the left hand side in Figure \ref{fig:RII+} and the resulting diagram still satisfies condition (\#).
+This maintains the relation between the diagrams on the left and the right hand sides in Figure \ref{fig:RII+} in terms of condition (\#).
+Let us now consider the first move $l_1$ in the process that eliminates crossing $c_1$ or $c_2$.